racheljohnston0/MatrixMultiplication/CSC310 Matrix Multiplication/README.md

 **InputTooLargeException**: Exception thrown when the user specifies a cutoff point in bfAndStrassensComboAlg() that is larger than the factor matrices

+**CSC310 Programming Assignment Data**: Contains all of the results for the formal experiment, including the graph.

 ### __How to run the program__:

 1. Create/load desired file into the project library (Can be empty or preloaded).